World business expansion uneven, euro zone ends year on a high

 The division between the euro zone's two biggest economies was marked.

-The French composite PMI fell to a seven-month low of 47.0 and signalled a steady contraction in activity, while the same measure in Germany showed a solid expansion to 55.2.
+The French composite PMI fell to a seven-month low of 47.0 and signaled a steady contraction in activity, while the same measure in Germany showed a solid expansion to 55.2.

 Markit said the data suggested the euro zone economy, which escaped from its longest-ever recession earlier this year, would grow around 0.2 percent this quarter, in line with a Reuters poll published last week.